 Best Overall: Arab Academy

 Launched in 1997, Arab Academy has been successfully teaching Arabic online for more than two decades with structured, self-paced classes, one-on-one instruction, and in-depth cultural lessons to provide students of all levels with the resources to master the language.
-Arab Academy offers online courses in Modern Standard Arabic, Classical Arabic, and Egyptian Arabic.
+Arab Academy offers online courses in Modern Standard Arabic, Islamic or Quranic Arabic, and Egyptian Colloquial.

 Arab Academy structures courses around proven pedagogies to help students with different learning styles get the most from their lessons.
 In fact, Arab Academy is used by hundreds of academic institutions around the world to complement classroom language programs.
 Classes are crafted for specific age groups, including small children, with different, animated, and interactive features to excite and engage learners.